10 Ways Your Body May Be Attacking Itself

 There's a name for this: autoimmune disease, and it can affect nearly every organ in the human body—the nervous, endocrine, and gastrointestinal systems, along with connective tissue, skin, blood, and blood vessels.
 Multiple sclerosis, Rheumatoid Arthritis and Alopecia are just a few autoimmune diseases, and they can be hard to pinpoint.
 Most patients see an average of four doctors over three years before receiving a correct diagnosis, according to American Autoimmune Related Diseases Association.

-Yet it’s not uncommon: Kim Kardashian West has it, Selena Gomez has it and more than 50 million Americans (of whom more than 75% of them are women!) live with it—often undiagnosed—for years.
-To discover more about the many forms of autoimmune disease, don’t miss our special report—allowing you to identify the symptoms fast, so you can fight back.
+Yet it's not uncommon: Kim Kardashian West has it, Selena Gomez has it and more than 50 million Americans (of whom more than 75% of them are women!) live with it—often undiagnosed—for years.
+To discover more about the many forms of autoimmune disease, don't miss this special report from The Remedy—allowing you to identify the symptoms fast, so you can fight back.

 Even famous people can be misdiagnosed when it comes to multiple sclerosis or MS—that's what happened to Selma Blair, who had symptoms for years before finally being given a diagnosis in August of 2018.
 So what is MS?
 It's a rare and potentially disabling disease of the brain and nervous system that affects mostly women of Northern European descent.
 Most people with MS are diagnosed between the ages of 20 and 50, with at least two to three times more women than men getting it, according to the National Multiple Sclerosis Society.